An island off a bigger island at the edge of North America, Fogo is quite remote and requires a long drive and ferry ride to reach.

 The main feature of the island, however, is the Fogo Island Inn.
 Proceeds from this luxury hotel are reinvested in the island community and most of the furniture and textiles are created by local craftspeople.
 The hotel is an expensive stay, but you can get a taste with a meal in the dining room overlooking the North Atlantic for a fraction of the cost.

-Subscribe to The Journal below to be notified when new photo series are added
+Subscribe below to be notified when new photo series are added